Barva (canton): Geography

 The elongated canton climbs from the city of Barva on the outskirts of the capital city of Heredia up the slopes of the dormant Barva Volcano, with the mountain's summit serving as its northern boundary.

 The mountainous region of the canton, where the lagoon of the Barva volcano is located, is part of the area protected by the Braulio Carrillo National Park.
 Barva is also the access point to the Poás Volcano National Park, the most visited in the country.

-Many aquifers around the are supply water for the Greater Metropolitan Area.
+Many aquifers around the area supply water for the Greater Metropolitan Area.

 Districts

 The canton of Barva is subdivided into six districts.